kickcode/song-status/README.md

 ## Requirements

-Sublime Text 3
+* Sublime Text 3
-Ruby
+* Ruby

 ## Setup

-Drop/symlink current_song.rb into ~/bin.
+* Drop/symlink current_song.rb into ~/bin.
-Drop/symlink song_status.py into ~/Library/Application Support/Sublime Text/Packages/User.
+* Drop/symlink song_status.py into ~/Library/Application Support/Sublime Text/Packages/User.
-Restart Sublime Text.
+* Restart Sublime Text.

 ## TODO

-Would be nice to port the Ruby code into Python and include in a single plugin script, then put it up on Package Control.
+* Would be nice to port the Ruby code into Python and include in a single plugin script, then put it up on Package Control.

-Updated to work with Sublime Text 3 a while back, and not sure now if it'll still work with Sublime Text 2 or not.
+* Updated to work with Sublime Text 3 a while back, and not sure now if it'll still work with Sublime Text 2 or not.

-Cycle through showing now playing, and up next on the playlist perhaps?
+* Cycle through showing now playing, and up next on the playlist perhaps?

 ## Contributors

-Elliott Draper
+* Elliott Draper
+* Jake Good

 ## License